eclipse-archived/ceylon-lang.org/documentation/1.0/tour/types.md

 # #{page.title}

 This is the seventh step in the Tour of Ceylon.
-The [previous installment](../sequences) introduced sequences.
+The [previous installment](../sequences) introduced various kinds of iterable objects.
 Now it's time to explore Ceylon's type system in more detail.

 In this chapter, we're going to discuss the closely related topics of _union and intersection types_, _enumerated types_, narrowing types, and finally